BACON: SUPERFOOD OR HIPSTER NONSENSE?

 - Cured meats is no more than 156 parts per million, and in most cases, the amount added is 120 parts per million or less and after processing the amount remaining in the final product is typically 10 parts per million or less.

 Hilarious, right?
-Luckily for vegans, though, it seems that dietary nitrates and nitrites are not directly linked with deleterious health effects, and they have actually been shown to have positive health effects.
+Luckily for vegans, though, it seems that dietary nitrates and nitrites are not directly linked with deleterious health effects, and they have been shown to have positive health effects.

-Yeah, bro- nitrates convert to nitrites, and nitrites convert to nitric oxide.
+Meanwhile, bro- nitrates convert to nitrites, and nitrites convert to nitric oxide.
 Thus, when you eat cured meats, you’re getting a little bit of a pump on.

 It’s not just the NO2 that makes bacon a baller meat source, however- pork is higher in B vitamins than other meats, has a stellar amino acid profile, and gives you another option when rotating protein sources, which many nutritionists think is ideal for maximal health.
-This may be why strength athletes and bodybuilders have long advocated the inclusion of bacon in their diet.
+After that, this may be why strength athletes and bodybuilders have long advocated the inclusion of bacon in their diet.
 Oh, you didn’t know that those guys have been stuffing their faces with meat candy since the early 20th Century?
 Well, they have.
 Here’s a short list of some vocal bacon advocates: